Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-02-16-python-basics.markdown

 <img src="/assets/img/python_img/python_launch_file.png" width="80%">
 </div>

-Run a command pallet with the shortcut 'Ctrl + Shift + p' for an installation of the Python interpreter, and search for 'python select interpreter.'
+Run a command pallet with the shortcut 'Ctrl + Shift + p' for an installation of the Python interpreter, and search for 'Python: Select Interpreter.'
 After then, we should select one like our Python version currently installed.

 <div style="text-align:center">
 <img src="/assets/img/python_img/python_interpreter.png" width="80%">